-Unlike the local government development assessment requirements outlined in the SPP, the requirement for a development application to be assessed against the SDAP does not fall away once the state interests outlined in the SPP have been appropriately integrated into a local government planning scheme.
+Unlike the interim development assessment requirements outlined in the SPP, a development application triggered for assessment by SARA is still required to be assessed against the SDAP regardless of whether the state interests outlined in the SPP have been appropriately integrated into a local government planning scheme.

-Further information about SARA and copies of the SDAP can be accessed at www.dsdip.qld.gov.au/sara.
+Further information about SARA and copies of the SDAP can be accessed at www.dilgp.qld.gov.au/sara.